Approaches to primary music curriculum

 With rising ADHD diagnoses, adaptive teaching is crucial in choir sessions, just as in classroom music.
 Karen Marshall, who leads two Key Stage 2 and two infant choirs across three schools with high percentages of neurodivergent children, will share her strategies.
 As one of her schools moves toward becoming an ADHD-friendly awarded school, she’ll discuss adaptations including movement-based songs, Makaton signing, Kodály musicianship with hand signs, and effective behaviour management techniques.

-- behaviour and adaptive teaching techniques
+Kay takeaways: accessible repertoire, behaviour and adaptive teaching techniques

 Success at KS4 for classroom musicians